How to Get Organized When You Feel Overwhelmed

-I want you to write down every single thing that needs to get done… and it does not matter how long that list is.
-Dump the thoughts from your brain onto some paper…so those thoughts of everything you need to do are no longer cluttering up your mind.
+Now that you are more relaxed, I want you to write down every single thing that needs to get done… and it does not matter how long that list is.
+Dump the thoughts from your brain onto some paper…so those thoughts of everything you need to do are no longer cluttering up your mind and overwhelming you.

-When I teach how to get organized when you are overwhelmed, this is one of the most important tips that I can give you…MAKE A LIST!
+When I teach others ‘how to get organized when you are overwhelmed’, this is one of the most important tips that I can give you…MAKE A LIST!

 This will work whether you are trying to organize your mind, your daily tasks at home, your business, or objects in your home.